Please ensure Javascript is enabled for purposes of website accessibility

 Catechesis of the Good Shepherd

-Contact: Sister Lisa Marie Doty, FDCC at SLMDOTY@CBSSAC.ORG;
+Contact: Sister Lisa Marie Doty, FDCC, slmdoty@cbssac.org , Deyanira Galvez, galvez.dgv@gmail.com.
+(Spanish)

 Cathedral A.C.T.S.

-The Cathedral ACTS Ministry organizes retreats where the Holy Spirit can break through the hoopla and touch the heart.
+The Cathedral ACTS Ministry organizes women and men retreats where the Holy Spirit can break through the hoopla and touch the heart.
 ACTS is an acronym for “Adoration, Community, Theology, and Service.”
 Our ministry’s motto is “God first, family second, then everything else.”
-Our mission is simple: love God, develop fellowship within the parish, learn how God reveals Himself to us and serve Him by loving what He loves — all of His creatures.
-Aside from the retreats, the ACTS Ministry organizes smaller events — barbeques, spaghetti feeds and such.
-We also sponsor a Rosary each Friday morning at 7:30 a.m. in Capitol Park at the former site of St. Junipero Serra’s statue and co-sponsor a bilingual Rosary with Knights of Columbus and Respect Life Ministry on Sundays outside the Cathedral at 11:15 a.m. after the 10 a.m.
-English Mass and before the noon Spanish Mass.
+Our mission is simple: love God, develop fellowship within the parish, learn how God reveals Himself to us, and serve Him by loving what He loves — all of His creatures.
+Aside from the retreats, the ACTS Ministry organizes smaller events — barbeques, spaghetti feeds, and such.
+ACTS need those who have been on this retreat to consider joining the CORE Group that oversees the ACTS retreats and other events.

 Cathedral Docent Tour Ministry

-Docents guide interested individuals through the interior of the Cathedral.
+Trained docents guide interested individuals and groups through the interior and exterior of the Cathedral.
 They share with visitors how the Cathedral is such an important part of early California history.
-Visitors also learn about the beautiful and important art works in the Cathedral and how symbolism in these art works is integral to our Catholic Faith.
+Visitors also learn about the beautiful and important artworks in the Cathedral and how the symbolism in these artworks highlight our Catholic faith.
+We currently offer tours in English, Spanish, and Mandarin/Cantonese on most Sundays.
+Tours are scheduled after Mass, that is, at 9 a.m., 11 p.m., 1 p.m., 3 p.m.
+(4th Sunday), and 5 p.m.
+(March through October).
+We also offer private tours, publicity tours, and student tours by appointment.

-This Fil-Am Ministry, established in May 2022, is composed of both Filipinos and Americans who, in one way or another, share a common bond of heritage to the Philippine Culture and the Catholic faith.
-We envision a dynamic and vibrant Filipino American community that is recognized and valued as an integral part of America's ethnic diversity.
+This Fil-Am Ministry, established in May 2022, is composed of both Filipinos and Americans who, in one way or another, share a common bond of heritage to the Filipino Culture and the Catholic faith.
+We envision a dynamic and vibrant Filipino American community recognized and valued as integral to America’s ethnic diversity.
 Our mission is to journey together in faith to preserve, promote, and perpetuate the many beautiful devotions and religious traditions inherent to the Filipino through cultural, charitable, and educational activities.
 Filipino Catholic practice is unusually material and physical, even among Catholic cultures, built especially on devotions to Mary, the suffering Christ, the Santo Niño (Holy Child), and feasts like the Simbang Gabi (Night Mass) novena that precedes Christmas, and the month-long Flores de Mayo (Flowers of May) offering to Mary illustrate distinctively Filipino forms of devotion.
-Our ministry welcomes not only our Filipino parishioners but all who are interested to join our activities.
-We hope you discover the joy that we share when we come together to worship God in spirit and in truth.
+Our ministry welcomes not only our Filipino parishioners, but all who are interested to join our activities.
+We hope you discover the joy that we share when we come together to worship God in spirit and truth.

 Chinese Catholic Community

-The Sacramento Chinese Catholic community was formed to establish a base for Chinese-speaking people to come to know God and to worship Him.
+The Sacramento Chinese Catholic community was formed with the purpose of establishing a base for Chinese-speaking people to come to know God and to worship Him.
 Language barriers and ethnic differences have been keeping a lot of people from the house of God.
-Now, with a Chinese-speaking priest, the Chinese Catholic community is becoming more and more lively.
+Now, with a Chinese- speaking priest, the Chinese Catholic community is becoming more and more lively.
 The group activities include social events, faith formation, and service activities.
 Most importantly, Mass is offered in Cantonese and Mandarin every Sunday at the Cathedral.

 Choirs - English, Spanish & Youth